• Skip to primary navigation

 This might not sound like an opportunity if you are fed up with training hours, but if you have done a lots of systematic intervals with your power meter and got bored, there is a chance that doing couple of LSD sessions could be challenging.

-Participate in Cycling Races
+Participate in Races

 One of the easiest ways to increase your performance is to participate in races.
 In several countries there are opportunities to ride extra races every week, so that is a great alternative to your regular training.
 By doing races as training sessions you get targeted training that is very specific for what you aim for.

-Even the best cycling training program has limitations
+Even the best training program has limitations

 Evaluating your performance is a process that shall continue throughout your career.
 Your training program must be optimized as you get knowledge about what works best for you.
-But even the best cycling training program must be changed once in while.
+But even the best cycling program must be changed once in while.